coleharing1/Starting-docs-2/README.md

 4. Use SQLite locally, migrate to Supabase when ready for production

 ## Contributing
-Contributions welcome\!
+Contributions welcome!
 Fork the repo, create a branch, and submit a PR.
 Follow the rules in PROJECT-RULES-TEMP.md.
 For issues, use GitHub Issues.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.

 ---
-Built for AI-driven development—fork and adapt for your next project\!
+Built for AI-driven development—fork and adapt for your next project!
-EOF < /dev/null